royourboat/ovino/README.md

 For each bottle of wine at LCBO, I found the corresponding Vivino page and scraped the reviews.
 This amounted to approximately 9 million reviews.
 A rules-based approach is sufficient to identify Vivino reviews containing prices.
 The next step is to train a model on the training set.
 Then, apply the model to the remaining reviews containing prices to create a data set of {x: prices paid, y: sentiment} for each bottle.

 Typically, a sentiment model (e.g., sentiment of Yelp reviews) is created by classifying 1-star and 5-star reviews as "negative" and "positive", respectively.
 This is a fast and easy method.
-I found this technique is able to recover approximately 82% (i.e., 1 in 5 is misclassified) when using 50k 1- and 5-star reviews as a training set.
+I found this technique is able to recover approximately 82% (i.e., 1 in 5 is misclassified) of the test set when using 50k 1- and 5-star reviews as a training set.

 To do better, I created a training set of 2000 reviews containing prices labeled with price-sentiments (positive/negative = 2).
 My price-sentiment model is a bag-of-words model trained on monograms and bigrams (after lemmatization) along with an SGD classifier.
 My model recovers 91% of the test set (i.e., 1 in 10 misclassified).
 I have ideas on how to do better (stay tuned!).